Sidd-Dino/fishPS1/README.md

 # 🐟 PS1
-A minimal fish as a shell prompt. cos why not
+A minimal fish as a shell prompt

 ## Features
 - As Fast as a sailfish
 - Tiny as a dwarf minnow
-- Minimal
-- 4 characters long
 - Works on anything that uses PS1 as a prompt
 - Fishy